-The Factors driving the growth of this Biobanking Devices Market include the increasing number of genomics research activities for studying diseases; advances in biobanking and the growing trend of conserving cord blood stem cells of newborns; government & private funding to support regenerative medicine research; and the growing need for cost-effective drug discovery and development.
+A number of factors such as increasing number of Genomics research activities for studying diseases, advances in biobanking and growing trend of conserving cord blood stem cells of newborns and government & private funding to support regenerative medicine research in biobanking are expected to drive the growth of this market.

-The Biobanking Market is expected to reach USD 2.69 Billion, at a CAGR of 7.8%
+Expected Revenue Surge: The Biobanking Market is expected to reach $2.69 billion; at a CAGR of 7.8%.

-Based on region, the Biobanking Market is segmented into North America, Europe, Asia-Pacific, and Rest of the World (RoW).
-North America is expected to dominate the market in 2017, this is attributed to factors like increasing research activities in regenerative medicine, cell and gene therapy; growing interest in personalized medicine and biomarker discovery; increasing number of biotechnology and pharmaceutical companies; and rising investments in genomics and proteomics research in the region as compared to other regions.
+Segmented into North America, Europe, Asia-Pacific, and Rest of the World (RoW).
+North America is expected to dominate the biobanking market, this is attributed to factors like increasing research activities in regenerative medicine, cell and gene therapy; growing interest in personalized medicine and biomarker discovery; increasing number of biotechnology and pharmaceutical companies; and rising investments in genomics and proteomics research in the region as compared to other regions.

 Key players in the biobanking market include Thermo Fisher Scientific Inc. (U.S.), Tecan Group Ltd. (Switzerland), Qiagen N.V.
 (Germany), Hamilton Company (U.S.), Brooks Automation (U.S.), TTP Labtech Ltd (U.K.), VWR Corporation (U.S.), Promega Corporation (U.S.), Worthington Industries [(Taylor Wharton, U.S.)], Chart Industries (U.S.), Becton, Dickinson and Company (U.S.), Merck KGaA (Germany), Micronic (Netherlands), LVL Technologies GmbH & Co.
 KG (Germany), Panasonic Healthcare Holdings Co.
 Ltd (Japan)